tariusagi/ulcd/README.md

 And if you don't want to control the backlight, just connect the BLA pin to a +5V (~60mA), which let the backlight on all the time, or leave both BLA and BLK out to disable the backlight.

-## st7920hwspi

-A Python 3 program to test the 128x64 ST7920 LCD in hardware SPI mode using spidev module.
-It just displays some texts in LCD's text mode.

-## st7920-demo

-A Python 3 program to demonstrate the 128x64 ST7920 LCD in soft clock SPI mode.
-Running without argument to display a simple test or "all" to perform a full demonstration with texts, custom fonts and graphics.

 ## hd44780.py

 A Python 3 module to control a 16x2 monochrome LCD screen.
 Based on this [Interfacing 16x2 LCD with Raspberry Pi](https://www.electronicshub.org/interfacing-16x2-lcd-with-raspberry-pi/).
 Tested on a Raspberry Pi Zero W.